-Ever since we were kids, we’ve been evaluating everything around us – it’s a human survival instinct that ensures that whatever we come across isn’t a threat to our safety.
+Ever since we were kids, we’ve been evaluating everything around us—it’s a human survival instinct that keeps us away from threats to our safety.

 But what if you’re faced with a situation where your feelings aren’t so black and white and your reaction isn’t a resounding “Yes!” but a “Yeah, but… I’m not so sure…”?

 Whether it’s a decision about leaving an old, secure job to start your own business or relocating to a different country or choosing between two romantic partners that you like in different ways—they all put you in a tough spot.

 A mélange of unpleasant feelings such as confusion, doubt and frustration creep over you while you experience this inner battle.
 Your brain and heart feels like a yo-yo, telling you different things.
 One day you feel one way and on another, you feel differently.

 As an ex-control-freak, I’m all too familiar with the anxiety that comes with this dilemma.
 I hated feeling uncertain about matters, because, not only did it cause inconvenient delays but it made me feel a lack of control of my circumstances.
 My inability to cope with my “up-in-the-air” feelings caused me to make some critical choices prematurely, which didn’t turn out well.

 It took me a while to realize that being in this limbo was an essential phase in the process of making sensible choices.
 I learned that just because I didn’t have an immediate answer about how I felt about a certain matter, didn’t mean that I was lost.
 I was simply in “process mode”; a stage when I’m trying to figure stuff out based on what I know and what I don’t know.